 Professor Pink’s writing about the home includes two books, Home Truths and Making Homes, published by Bloomsbury in 2004 and 2017.
 She was also co-director of the 2015 documentary Laundry Lives.

 Champion for Indigenous Advancement

-Professor McKemmish was not only Associate Dean (Graduate Research), but also Chair of Archival Systems at Monash and Director of the Centre for Organisational and Social Informatics - now known as Digital Equity.
+Professor McKemmish was not only Associate Dean (Graduate Research), but also Chair of Archival Systems at Monash and Director of the Centre for Organisational and Social Informatics - now known as Digital Equity and Digital Transformation.

-She directs the postgraduate teaching programs in records and archives, and has published extensively in recordkeeping in society, record continuum theory, record-keeping metadata and archival systems.
+She directed the postgraduate teaching programs in records and archives, and has published extensively in recordkeeping in society, record continuum theory, record-keeping metadata and archival systems.

-Professor McKemmish is also a Laureate of the Australian Society of Archivists.
+Professor McKemmish was also a Laureate of the Australian Society of Archivists.